assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

     **** MultiAppPacket/Message ****

     2   Length.
-        Length of application message in the rage 0 to 65535.
+        Length of application message (next field) in the rage 0 to 65535.

     x   Data.
-        The cleartext application data.
+        The cleartext application message.

 An implementation MUST support receiving both types of messages and MUST treat them as logically equivalent.
 The application layer above